VbiosWen/software-knowledge/mysql_learn.md

     savepoint x; -- set rollback location

-    select * from author where id= 1000; -- query by select. rollback to x; -- if commit transaction error, rollback to save point. select * from author;  -- query select.
+    select * from author where id= 1000; -- query by select. rollback to x; -- if commit transaction error, rollback from save point. select * from author;  -- query select.
     ```